An important message to men and women over the age of 55 who want to supplement their Social Security income

 Inflation erodes buying power.
-That's why locking in money for 5-10 years in crummy CDs or Treasuries that pay a measly 1% is almost like committing retirement fund suicide.
+That's why locking in money for 5-10 years in crummy CDs or Treasuries that pay a measly 1% (or less!) is almost like committing retirement fund suicide.
 But sadly, many people keep rolling over their money because they simply don't know where else to turn.

 That's where Glen came in.